nats-io/nats-site/content/doc/managing_the_server/gnatsd-slow-consumers.md

 __What is a slow consumer?__

 A slow consumer is a subscriber that cannot keep up with the message flow delivered from the NATS server.
 This is a common case in distributed systems because it is often easier to generate data than it is to process it.
 When consumers cannot process data fast enough, back pressure is applied to the rest of the system.
-NATS has mechanisms to reduce this backpressure.
+NATS has mechanisms to reduce this back pressure.

 NATS identifies slow consumers in the client or the server, providing notification through registered callbacks, log messages, and statistics in the server's monitoring endpoints.